anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To know oneself is to study oneself in action with another person.
+Quote: If there is no struggle, there is no progress.

-By: Bruce Lee
+By: Frederick Douglass